Chinese Internet video firms tussle over copyright

 Youku said in a statement that legal mediation between the two sides had failed.

-The battle for content in China's online video space has heated up this year with costs for programmes rising significantly as online video players scramble for eyeballs to lure advertisers.
+The battle for content in China's online video space has heated up this year with costs for programs rising significantly as online video players scramble for eyeballs to lure advertisers.

-Advertising revenue in the domestic online video market, which was virtually non-existent five years ago, is now estimated to be worth 1 billion yuan.
+Advertising revenue in the domestic online video market, which was virtually non-existent five years ago, is now estimated to be worth 1 billion yuan ($156.90 million).
 This is expected to grow at a double-digit rate.

 Many online video players have also signed deals with Hollywood studios to boost viewership.